affyzal/sentiment-app/README.md

 Open http://localhost:3000
- to view it in the browser.
+ in your browser to view the app.

 Contributing